simgekarabuga/Customer-Prediction/README.md

 Analyze the impact of campaigns based on age groups,

-And finally, build a robust machine learning model (XGBoost) to predict potential loyal customers.

 🔍 Steps Taken: 📊 Data Preprocessing: Missing values were handled (e.g., Income column was filled with the mean).

 Categorical variables were encoded into numerical format (Education, Marital_Status, Income group, etc.).